Search API Connector Documentation

 For each response field, you have several options:

-Choose whether to display or hide fields by clicking the checkbox at the top of each column.
+Choose whether to display or filter out fields by clicking the checkbox at the top of each column.

 To rename fields, click the pencil icon next to the field name.
 This will produce a modal where you can rename your field.